RasaHQ/rasa/docs/core/knowledge-bases.rst

 - ``get_key_attribute_of_object``: To keep track of what object the user was talking about last, we store the value of the key attribute in a specific slot.
 Every object should have a key attribute that is unique, i.e. similar to the primary key in a relation database.
-Per default the name of the key attribute for every object type is set to "id".
+By default the name of the key attribute for every object type is set to "id".
 You can overwrite the name of the key attribute for a specific object type by calling ``set_key_attribute_of_object()``.
 - ``get_representation_function_of_object``: This methods returns a lambda function that maps an object from the